-With their small clusters of flowers, Sweet Williams offer a splash of color right through the summer.
-Under the correct conditions, these biennials can bloom from May through to October in their flowering year.
-Their bright range of colors includes reds, pinks, whites, purples, and variegates.
+With their small clusters of flowers, sweet Williams offers a splash of color right through the summer.
+Under the correct conditions, sweet Williams can flower from May through to October in their flowering year.
+Their bright range of colors includes reds, pinks, whites, purples, and bicolors.
 Some flowers are fragrant, but many cultivars are scentless.
 Their fringed and bearded petals are what give them their alternative "bearded pink" name.

 Is Sweet William easy to care for?

-You might only get one flowering season out of these plants, but they are low-maintenance and easy care Providing they are grown under the right conditions, Sweet William provide a proliferation of blooms for minimal effort.
+You might only get one flowering season out of these plants, but they are low-maintenance.
+Providing they are grown under the right conditions, sweet William offers a proliferation of blooms for minimal effort.

 How long does sweet William live?

-Although technically a short-lived perennial, these plants are usually grown as biennials.
+Although technically a short-lived perennial, these plants are usually grown as biennials or annuals.
 Generally, they will only produce foliage during their first year of growth and then an abundance of blooms in their second year before dying at the end of the bloom season.
 Occasionally, they will bloom again for the third season.

 This species is a popular cut flower because it is long-lasting, has a strong stem, and large, attractive flower heads.
 Healthy cut flowers can last several weeks.

 Toxic Plants (by Common Name).
 University of California Agriculture and Natural Resources.